 getPayoutChannels

-Returns payout rails for a country and currency pair.
-Optional fiatAmount can refine channel availability.
+Returns payout rails available for a crypto currency.country and fiatCurrency narrow results but are optional; fiatAmount can further refine channel availability.

 | Parameter | Type | Required | Description |